Preston-Landers/concurrent-log-handler/README.md

 Note: you must have a "import concurrent_log_handler" before you call fileConfig().
 For more information see http://docs.python.org/lib/logging-config-fileformat.html

+To use the background logging queue, you must call this code at some point in your app where it sets up logging configuration.
+Please read the doc string in the file `concurrent_log_handler/queue.py` for more details.

+    from concurrent_log_handler.queue import setup_logging_queues

+    # convert all configured loggers to use a background thread
+    setup_logging_queues()

 This module is designed to function well in a multi-threaded or multi-processes concurrent environment.
 However, all writers to a given log file should be using the same class and the *same settings* at the same time, otherwise unexpected